 Classroom teachers receive free and extensive professional development opportunities with the department, logging between 15–90 hours of training with Steppenwolf Education annually, all available for Continuing Professional Development Units (CPDU) in addition to the free workshops led by teaching artists in their classrooms.

 We are always looking for new classroom teacher partners, especially those working in schools without access to theatre or drama.
 Teachers, we would love to hear from you about how we might work together!
-To learn more about our in-school programs, please click here or please contact Senior Manager of School Programs Amanda Acevedo at email@example.com.
+To learn more about our in-school programs, please click here or please contact Manager of School Programs Dana Murphy at email@example.com.

 INTRODUCING THE KLEPAK TEACHING ARTIST PROGRAM (KTAP)

 As we get ready to open the Liz and Eric Lefkofsky Arts and Education Center and increase the number of classrooms served by Steppenwolf education each season, we are honored to establish the Klepak Teaching Artist Training Program (KTAP) focused on mentoring teaching artists from Chicagoland to teach in Chicago schools.

 TEACHING ARTIST ROSTER